pokt-network/pocket-js/README.md

 ## Contributing

+## Setting up

+Download the repo from Github, and just run `pnpm i` at the root folder.
+This will install all of the individual packages in the necessary order.
+If you'd like to build all packages manually, you'll need follow the order in which they're referenced:
+- Install `packages/utils`
+- Install `packages/types`
+- Install `packages/abstract-provider`
+- Install `packages/provider`
+- Install `packages/signer`
+- Install `packages/relayer`
+- Install `packages/transaction-builder`

+The best way to develop locally is to link the local packages from your clone to the project you're working on; this will let you either run the dev server or build the packages to see the changes in real time.

+We use Turborepo to manage build caches and our general build/test pipeline.
+This means that only the packages that have changed will get built again, saving you time.
+At the root `package.json` we've also defined a collection of scripts you can use to run individual packages on their dev server.

+### Running tests

+For running tests, either run `pnpm jest` on the corresponding repo or run `pnpm turbo run test` on the root folder to run all tests.

 #### 👋 Get started contributing with a [good first issue](https://github.com/pokt-foundation/pocket-js-slim/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).

 Don't be shy to contribute even the smallest tweak. 🐲 There are still some dragons to be aware of, but we'll be here to help you get started!